-Accelerative growth in complexity began with the emergence of a central nervous system around 550 million years ago, and must end, at latest, around the middle of this century.
+Accelerative evolution began around 550 million years ago with the emergence of a central nervous system.
+Accelerative evolution must end at latest around the middle of this century.

-Accelerative growth in complexity with respect to a neural network lineage began with the emergence of a central nervous system around 550 million years ago.
-This point is the first in a sequence of communication revolutions.
+Accelerative evolution, with respect to a neural network lineage, began around 550 million years ago with the emergence of a central nervous system.
+This point is the first in a sequence of eight communication revolutions, the most recent being the world wide web.
 These points form the terms of a geometric progression, verging in the future around the year 2048.
-Interspersed, somewhat randomly, within the time interval between every pair of these successive points lies a single period during which there is an ecological transition to a new mode of sustenance.
-The next communication revolution is expected around the year 2043.
-Regardless of what might emerge, it is proposed that accelerative growth in complexity cannot continue beyond this point.
+Interspersed, somewhat randomly, within the time interval between every pair of these successive points there lies a period during which there was an ecological transition to a new mode of sustenance.
+The most recent was the transformation caused by industry and the next might have already started.
+The next communication revolution is predicted to occur around the year 2043 if accelerative evolution has not ended before then.
+The alternating sequence of communication revolutions and ecological transitions must end with this event.

-0 Central Nervous System
+0. Central Nervous System

 ≈ .55 billion years before CC in the last common ancestor (henceforth LCA) of current protostomes (for illustration, the holometabolous insects are extremely successful members of this clade) and current deuterostomes (for illustration, the jawed vertebrates are extremely successful members of this clade).
 Almost all current animal species are members of one of these two clades.